MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 #### turn.recognized

-All intents and entities returned from a [recognizer][4] on any given turn, are automatically set in the `turn.recognized` scope and remain available until the next turn occurs. the `turn.recognized` scope has three properties:
+All intents and entities returned from a [recognizer][recognizers] on any given turn, are automatically set in the `turn.recognized` scope and remain available until the next turn occurs. the `turn.recognized` scope has three properties:

 * `turn.recognized.intents.xxx`: A list of the top intents classified by the recognizer for that turn.
 * `turn.recognized.entities.xxx`: A list of entities recognized that turn.